-- 1) Before starting any maintenance work, isolate and disable the system, in order to avoid accidental and unwanted alarm conditions - 2) Remove the detector from its mounting base to allow inspection and servicing at ground level and in good light.
-Inspect the thermistor area: use a small, soft bristle brush to dislodge any obvious contaminants such as insects, spider webs, hairs etc. - 3) Use a small vacuum tube or dry, clean, compressed air to suck up or blow any remaining small particles away from the thermistor. - 4) Wipe the exterior housing of the detector with a clean, damp, lint-free cloth to remove any surface film that can later attract airborne contaminants.

-5) After all detectors have been inspected and serviced, reinstall them in their mounting bases, re-apply power to the system and check correct operation as described under the TESTING paragraph.
+- 1) Before starting any maintenance work, isolate and disable the system, in order to avoid accidental and unwanted alarm conditions. - 2) Remove the detector from its mounting base to allow inspection and servicing at ground level and in good light.
+Inspect the smoke entry ports around the sensor and the thermistor area: use a small, soft bristle brush to dislodge any obvious contaminants such as insects, spider webs, hairs, etc. - Use a small vacuum tube or dry, clean, compressed air to suck up or blow any remaining small particles away from the smoke entry screen area and from the thermistor. - 4) Wipe the exterior housing of the detector with a clean, damp, lint-free cloth to remove any surface film that can later attract airhorne contaminants - After all detectors have been inspected and serviced, reinstall them in their mounting bases, re-apply power to the system and check correct operation as described under the TESTING paragraph.